The Trial (2025 film): Production

-A one-off sixty minute television drama, The Trial is produced by Adorable Media (The Amazing Mr Blunden, Woman of Stone, The Mezzotint) by Richelle Wilder and Isibéal Ballance.
-The director is Michael Samuels from a screenplay by Mark Burt.
-It was announced by Channel 5 in March 2025, as part of a new policy by the channel to commission one-off television dramas.
+The Trial was announced by Channel 5 in March 2025, as part of a new policy by the channel to commission one-off television dramas.
+A one-off 60-minute television drama, The Trial is produced by Richelle Wilder and Isibéal Ballance of Adorable Media (The Amazing Mr Blunden, Woman of Stone).
+The director is Michael Samuels and the screenplay was written by Mark Burt.

 The cast is led by Saoirse-Monica Jackson as an investigator of parents played by Ben Miles and Claire Skinner, with Jaz Hutchins and India Fowler also members of the cast.

 Broadcast

 The Trial aired in the United Kingdom on Channel 5 on 8 May 2025.